keuperj/keuper-labs/_members/janis.md

 ---

 {% capture text %}
 **Janis Keuper** is full Professor for Data Science and Head of the *Institute for Machine Learning and Analytics* (IMLA) at Offenburg University.
+Since 2024 he is also Associated Professor at the University of Mannheim.

 {%
   include link.html